A Guide to Locum Tenens & Full-Time APP Salaries in 2025

 Increased Autonomy and Practice Scope

 Many states are expanding the scope of practice for APPs, giving them greater independence in patient care.
-This shift is leading to higher wages as clinicians take on more responsibility.
+This shift is leading to higher wages as clinicians assume greater responsibility.
 In turn, healthcare systems are increasingly turning to APPs to fill the gaps created by the physician shortage.

 Trust OnCall Solutions for APP Opportunities